rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 form of RAM, CPU, and sometimes disk space.

-To make your Asterisk PBX perform at its best, it is useful to strip out everything you don’t need, and force your Asterisk system to perform its best.
+To make your Asterisk PBX perform at its best, it is useful to strip out everything you don't need, and force your Asterisk system to perform its best.

 ## Preparation